blazingdrummer/BakedModpack/README.md

     - added a notice about modifying the pack
     - added section headers to **Disclaimers**

-TODO: `v2.2.1`
+TODO: `v2.2.2`

   - added PocketPrinter v1.1.0
-  - added GiganticAmethyst v1.0.0
-  - [ ] added bleeding-edge DebugToolkit
+  - [ ] added bleeding-edge DebugToolkit; remove this before main release
-  - disabled OrderedItems due to UI issue
+  - disabled OrderedItems due to current UI issue
+  - updated HarbTweaks to v1.3.0
+  - updated TheSurgeon to v1.4.2
+  - disabled the chat function for ScannerPlusOne
+    - this option tended to spam the chat when you had low equipment cooldown
+    - scanner icons are still color-coded, so learning the colors shouldn't be too hard
+  - updated LunarCoinShareOnPickup to v3.6.1
+  - added RestackShrineBehaviour v2.0.1